Atacand Dose Ranging in Hypertensive Pediatric Subjects 1 Year to Less Than 6 Years of Age

 Summary

-This is a dose ranging study of candesartan cilexetil in hypertensive pediatric subjects ages
+This is a dose ranging study of candesartan cilexetil in hypertensive pediatric subjects

-cilexetil (0.
+candesartan cilexetil (0.
 05 mg/kg, or 0.
 20 mg /kg or 0.
-40 mg /kg), liquid formulation, in a 1: 1:1 ratio
+40 mg /kg), liquid formulation, in a

-study.
+of the study.

 Clinical Details

-Official title: A Dose-Ranging Safety and Pharmacokinetics Study of Candesartan Cilexetil in Hypertensive Pediatric Subjects 1 to Less That 6 Years of Age: A 4-Week, Multicenter, Randomized, Double-Blind Study With a 1-Year, Open-Label, Follow-up Period.
+Official title: A Dose-ranging Safety and Pharmacokinetics Study of Candesartan Cilexetil in Hypertensive Pediatric Subjects 1 to Less That 6 Years of Age: A 4-week, Multicenter, Randomized, Double-blind Study With a 1-year, Open-label, Follow-up Period.

 Eligibility